Five Ways Your Court Reporter Is Killing Your Record – And How This Pittsburgh Reporting Service Can Help

 We at Constance Lee & Company have a stringent quality control protocol that each and every transcript goes through before it is released to you.
 There’s a reason we can call ourselves a top Pittsburgh court reporter.
 We get it right the first time, every time.
 The proof is in our numbers.
 In 2016, the number of errata sheets that were returned to us with corrections was 9.

-Schedule with us today to get your transcripts with impressive accuracy, rather than a court reporter who could break your record.
+Schedule with us today to get your transcripts with impressive accuracy, rather than a Pittsburgh reporting service who could break your record.